DebjaniSihiLab/starter-hugo-research-group/content/post/Valent Awards Three Funded Projects in Agriculture/index.md

 ---
-title: Valent U.S.A. and Valent Biosciences selected Debjani Sihi for fully-funded one year projects, with the opportunity for extension based on year-end results.
+title: Valent U.S.A. and Valent Biosciences selected Debjani Sihi to quantify soil carbon in agricultural landscapes

 date: 2022-07-31